Careers: Law Students: Summer Program: FAQs

 What social activities are part of the summer program experience?

-At the beginning of the program, all summer associates embark on a special outing that provides a unique class bonding experience.
-In addition to this kick -off retreat, we sponsor a wide range of social activities including dinners and cocktail receptions, attorney and department lunches, spectator sports such as Red Sox / Yankees games, partner hosted cook -outs, cultural activities, cooking classes, team sports such as softball and basketball, and much more.
+We sponsor a wide range of social activities including cocktail receptions, attorney and department lunches, spectator sports such as baseball games, partner hosted dinners and cook -outs, cultural activities, cooking classes, sport activities such as boating and bowling, and much more.
 We encourage you to work hard and play hard as a team.

 How will I know if my performance is meeting expectations?